keithduncan/dns_server/README.md

 The server can then be queried over multicast using [dns-sd](x-man-page://dns-sd).

+The shared scheme included in the project serves the db.example.local. zone which includes A and AAAA records for the example.local. host, these can be queried using `dns-sd -G v4v6 example.local.`.

 If you actually want to run this (why would you want to run this?)
 I'd recommend using a [launchd](x-man-page://launchd.plist) job.